EdgarIX/test-repo/SQL_exercices.md

 1. Create a table called Actors, including id, name, city and adress.
-This attributes are all text based.
+The attributes are all text based.
+2. Extract actors from Paris, show name and adress only.